mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 = 5.0.3 - 01-11-2018 =

-IMPORTANT
-This version requires PHP 5.6 or higher.
-If you are using an older PHP version, please read this article: [PHP & Mollie API v2](https://github.com/mollie/WooCommerce/wiki/PHP-&-Mollie-API-v2).

 * Fix - Improvements to refunds: better log messages, show errors to shop-manager
 * Fix - Remove option to set a description for payments, the new Orders API does not support this